Prostate Cancer - What is it and Why is it important

 If left untreated, prostate cancer can lead to severe complications:

-- Erectile dysfunction: Treatment and progression of the disease may impair sexual function, impacting quality of life.
+- Treatment and progression of the disease may impair sexual function, leading to erectile dysfunction and affecting overall quality of life.

 How is Prostate Cancer diagnosed?